MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/ns-wincrypt-_cmsg_signer_encode_info.md

 This member is not used.
 This member must be set to <b>NULL</b> if it is present in the data structure.
 This member is present only if CMSG_SIGNER_ENCODE_INFO_HAS_CMS_FIELDS is defined.

-#### - hCryptProv

-A handle to the <a href="https://msdn.microsoft.com/db46def4-bfdc-4801-a57d-d568e94a2dbb">cryptographic service provider</a> (CSP).
-If <b>HashEncryptionAlgorithm</b> is set to szOID_PKIX_NO_SIGNATURE, this handle can be the handle of a CSP acquired by using the <i>dwFlags</i> parameter set to <b>CRYPT_VERIFYCONTEXT</b>.
-The CNG function <a href="https://msdn.microsoft.com/ad841c2e-8097-4b07-914e-8e7240d55585">NCryptIsKeyHandle</a> is called to determine the union choice.

-#### - hNCryptKey

-A handle to the CNG CSP.
-The CNG function <a href="https://msdn.microsoft.com/ad841c2e-8097-4b07-914e-8e7240d55585">NCryptIsKeyHandle</a> is called to determine the union choice.
-New encrypt algorithms are only supported in CNG functions.
-The CNG function <a href="https://msdn.microsoft.com/0c339864-b598-430c-a597-09d3571fdbb2">NCryptTranslateHandle</a> will be called to convert the CryptoAPI <i>hCryptProv</i> choice where necessary.
-We recommend that applications pass, to the <i>hNCryptKey</i> member, the CNG CSP handle that is returned from the <a href="https://msdn.microsoft.com/581c5d89-730d-4d8c-b3bb-a28edec25910">NCryptOpenKey</a> function.

 ## -see-also